mahmoudsameh00/Arabic_Sign_Language_Translator-/README.md

 1.  **Data Collection Pipeline:**
     * **Capture:** The system includes a dedicated tool (`collecting_data.ipynb`) that accesses the webcam to record custom datasets.
 It captures **30 videos** per sign, with each video containing **30 frames** of motion.
     * **Feature Extraction:** For every frame, **MediaPipe** extracts 84 distinct keypoints (x, y coordinates) from both hands, converting raw pixels into structured numerical data.
-    * **Augmentation:** To double the dataset size and improve model robustness, the system automatically generates flipped versions of every recorded sequence, ensuring the model learns to recognize signs from slightly different perspectives.
+    * **Optimization:** To reduce computational cost and latency, the system subsamples the input to **15 frames** per sequence before training.
+This effectively captures the full temporal dynamics of the gesture while halving the processing load.

 2.  **Building the Model (Deep Learning):**
     * **Architecture:** The core is a custom **Stacked LSTM (Long Short-Term Memory)** neural network, specifically chosen for its ability to learn patterns in time-series data (motion over time).